-Parker County Appraisal has adopted the policies of the IAAO STANDARD ON RATIO STUDIES, circa July 2010 regarding its ratio study standards and practices.
+Parker County Appraisal has adopted the policies of the IAAO STANDARD ON RATIO STUDIES, regarding its ratio study standards and practices.
 Ratio studies generally have six basic steps: (1) determination of the purpose and objectives, (2) data collection and preparation, (3) comparing appraisal and market data, (4) stratification, (5) statistical analysis, and (6) evaluation and application of the results.

-On an annual basis, appraisers analyze the results of the previous years Property Value Study that is conducted by the Property Tax Division of the State Comptroller's Office.
-Commercial Research also produces internal ratio reports at various times during the annual appraisal cycle.
+On a biennial basis, appraisers analyze the results of the previous year's Property Value Study that is conducted by the Property Tax Division of the State Comptroller's Office.
+Commercial Research also produces internal ratio reports at various times during the appraisal cycle.